Skip to main content

 Notability runs natively on Mac and iPad, handwritten notes sync between devices.
 Audio recording synced to handwriting is the standout feature.

-Best for.
-Students and professionals using Mac plus iPad for lectures.
-Pricing: $14.99/year.
+It is best for students and professionals who use Mac plus iPad for lectures.
+Pricing is $14.99/year.

 8. Microsoft OneNote: Best Free Cross-Platform